 Many of us find ourselves woken by an overactive bladder, and while this might happen once in a while, men with an enlarged prostate will experience frequent urination.

-If you find that your sleep is constantly disrupted by the urge to urinate, this might be one of the first signs of an enlarged prostate.
-This is called “nocturia” and is defined as having to urinate eight or more times per day.
+If you find that the urge to urinate constantly disrupts your sleep, this might be one of the first signs of prostate problems such as an enlarged prostate.
+This is called “nocturia” and is when you have to urinate eight or more times per day.

 At times, this urge to urinate may be urgent.
 This is as the enlarged prostate gland puts increased pressure on the urethra and bladder, making it increasingly difficult to hold in urine.